microsoft/onnxruntime-inference-examples/c_cxx/README.md

 This directory contains a few C/C++ sample applications for demoing onnxruntime usage:

-1. (Windows only) fns_candy_style_transfer: A C application that uses the FNS-Candy style transfer model to re-style images.
+1. (Windows and Linux) fns_candy_style_transfer: A C application that uses the FNS-Candy style transfer model to re-style images.
+It is written purely in C, no C++.
 2. (Windows only) MNIST: A windows GUI application for doing handwriting recognition
 3. (Windows only) imagenet: An end-to-end sample for the [ImageNet Large Scale Visual Recognition Challenge 2012](http://www.image-net.org/challenges/LSVRC/2012/) - requires ATL libraries to be installed as a part of the VS Studio installation.
 4. model-explorer: A commandline C++ application that generates random data and performs model inference.
 A second C++ application demonstrates how to perform batch processing.
+(TODO: Add CI build for it)
+5. OpenVINO_EP: Using OpenVino execution provider on the squeezenet model (TODO: Add CI build for it)
+6. opschema_lib_use (TODO: Add CI build for it)

 # How to build